Graceful Degradation

 3. Admin re-inscribes a recovery record (child of original)

-4. L2 contracts are updated to reference the new inscription
+4. New L2 instances reference the new inscription ID

 5. Original provenance chain is preserved